By: Marilyn L. Davis

 Changing the Insides Doesn’t Cost You

 Therefore, you can see that the why or motive for theft is different for each person.
-Attitudes, Character Defects, Negative Aspects, and Self-defeating Behaviors are the underlying “why” of the behaviors.
+Attitudes, Character Defects, Negative Aspects, and Self-defeating Behaviors are the underlying “why” behaviors.

 These character defects or self-defeating behaviors, thoughts, and actions, consciously or unconsciously drive the person, and they are what needs to change.